-In December 2006, Cadence sold warrants in separate transactions, which consisted of the 2013 Warrants and the 2011 Warrants, for the purchase of up to 23.6 million shares of Cadence's common stock at a strike price of \$31.50 per share for proceeds of \$39.4 million, which was recorded as an increase in stockholders' equity.
-In connection with the purchase of some of the 2013 Notes and the 2011 Notes during fiscal 2010, Cadence also purchased some of the 2013 Warrants and the 2011 Warrants, reducing the number of shares of Cadence common stock subject to purchase rights by 9.7 million shares at a cost of \$0.1 million.
-The 2011 Warrants expired on various dates from February 2012 through April 2012, reducing the number of shares of Cadence common stock subject to purchase rights by 7.1 million shares.
+In December 2006, Cadence sold the 2013 Warrants in separate transactions, for the purchase of up to 11.8 million shares of Cadence's common stock at a strike price of \$31.50 per share for proceeds of \$25.3 million, which was recorded as an increase in stockholders' equity.
+In connection with the purchase of some of the 2013 Notes during fiscal 2010, Cadence also purchased some of the 2013 Warrants, reducing the number of shares of Cadence common stock subject to purchase rights by 5.0 million shares.
 The 2013 Warrants will expire on various dates from February 2014 through April 2014.
 The 2013 Warrants must be settled in net shares of Cadence's common stock.
 Therefore, upon expiration, Cadence will issue shares of common stock to the purchasers of the warrants that represent the value, if any, by which the price of the common stock exceeds the strike price stipulated within the particular warrant agreement.

-The effective interest rate and components of interest expense of the 2013 Notes for the three months ended March 30, 2013, and of the 2013 Notes and 2011 Notes for the three months ended March 31, 2012, were as follows:
+The effective interest rate and components of interest expense of the 2013 Notes for the three and nine months ended September 28, 2013 and September 29, 2012 were as follows: